 Everything made to order

-Your custom printed faux leather fabric is a stunning faux leather material that has all the natural charm of real leather, but contains no animal products.
+Custom faux leather printing has the natural charm of real leather, but is 100% vegan and does not contain any animal products.

 Choose from our range of leatherette fabrics